ernestoarias1988/pixi/README.md

 * Copy the "easyappointments" source folder on your server.
 * Make sure that the "storage" directory is writable.
 * Rename the "config-sample.php" file to "config.php" and update its contents based on your environment.
-* Open the browser on the Easy!Appointments URL and follow the installation guide.
+* Open the browser on the Pixi URL and follow the installation guide.

 That's it!
-You can now use Easy!Appointments at your will.
+You can now use Pixi at your will.

-You will find the latest release at [easyappointments.org](https://easyappointments.org).
+You will find the latest release at [easyappointments.org](https://www.pixi.com).
 If you have problems installing or configuring the application visit the [official support group](https://groups.google.com/forum/#!forum/easy-appointments).
 You can also report problems on the [issues page](https://github.com/alextselegidis/easyappointments/issues)